cloudflare/cloudflare-docs/content/dns/nameservers/custom-nameservers/account-custom-nameservers.md

 ### 3. (Optional) Make ACNS default for new zones

-To make an ACNS set the default nameservers for all new zones added to your account from now on:
+To make ACNS the default option for all new zones added to your account from now on:

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}